JadeGoat/sg_property_datapipeline/README.md

 ```
 # Explaination

-1. read_csv_to_db.py script reads the 'data.csv' and create a table named 'hdb_resale'
+1. read_data_to_db.py script reads the 'hdb_resale.csv' and create a table named 'hdb_resale'.
+It will also create 'hdb_rental' table as well as part of the csv to be processed.

+2. read_data_to_db.py script also reads the 'child_care_data.geojson' and create a table named 'child_care'.
+It will also create 'elderly_care', 'hawker_centre', 'healthier_eateries' tables as well as part of the geojson to be processed.

-2. preprocess_data.py script reads from the table named 'hdb_resale', cleaned the data and stored into table named 'hdb_resale_clean', further processes the data and stored the proceesed data into two tables named 'hdb_resale_avg_year' and 'hdb_resale_avg_town'.
+3. preprocess_data.py script reads from the table named 'hdb_resale', cleaned the data and stored into table named 'hdb_resale_clean', further processes the data and stored the proceesed data into two tables named 'hdb_resale_avg_year' and 'hdb_resale_avg_town'.
+Similarly processing is performed on 'hdb_rental' table.

-3. preprocess_data.py script also reads from the table named 'carpark_info', process x_coord, y_coord to lat, lon and split address into useful data (further improvement required, in order to use town column)
+4. preprocess_data.py script also reads from the table named 'carpark_info', process x_coord, y_coord to lat, lon and split address into useful data (further improvement required, in order to use town column)

 # Known Issue
 Conversion to town from address consist of part 1 and part 2.